 Khao Yai National Park, possibly, the best natural park in Thailand

 We were two groups of tourists with two guides and two Jeeps.
 First we stopped in the middle of the road to see different species of birds and gibbons jumping through the trees.
 After a while, we split up and went into the jungle with our guide.

-Just entering we find an entire family of monkeys.
-They began to follow us and the guide had to scare them off with a laser as they approached without modesty.
-Surely they wanted to see if we had food inside our backpacks.
+Only when we get inside we meet a whole family of monkeys.
+They started to follow us and the guide had to scare them off with a laser as they were approaching without shame.
+They probably wanted to see if we had any food in our backpacks.
 Our guide was a “last survivor”.
-While we were walking we found scorpions, spiders and snakes.
+While we were walking, he encountered scorpions, spiders and snakes.

 When it started raining the tour became even more authentic.
-Little leeches were trying to get into our shoes and you had to keep getting rid of them all the time.
+Little leeches were trying to get into our shoes and you had to keep them off your feet.